lora-alyateem/Car-Insurance-Claim-Prediction/README.md

 - The impact of feature engineering on model performance

 - How different dimensionality reduction techniques affect prediction quality
+- The role of Deep Learning (Neural Networks) in capturing complex non-linear patterns in the data

 The dataset is well-suited for exploring **insurance risk modeling and customer behavior analysis.**